• 289-GET-ZOLD (289-438-9653)

 Best For 404 commuters, families who like big-box convenience, and outdoor walkers

-What to consider: The detached and townhouse segments are behaving differently right now.
-Detached is moving, and the townhouse market is sitting.
-If you're a townhouse buyer, you have real room for price and for conditions.
-If you're a detached buyer, get pre-approved and don't dawdle on the right property.
+What to consider: The detached and townhouse segments are behaving differently right now, and in Q1 the leverage sat with detached buyers, who paid 93% of list on average and had 49 days to decide.
+Townhouse sellers who priced right got close to asking, but with a 19% absorption rate there is plenty of unsold townhouse inventory as well.
+Either way, this is a market where careful negotiation is being rewarded.
 The other thing to factor in is the road noise.
 Living near Highway 404 has real benefits, but the back streets closest to the highway can carry the sound, especially in summer with the windows open.
 Tour at different times of day to get a real sense of what daily life feels like.

 Aurora Grove